 Be aware of the enemies of stainless steel

-There are three basic things which can break down stainless steel and allow destructive corrosion to occur.
-1. Mechanical abrasion 2.
-Deposits and water 3.
-Chlorides.
-Make sure to steer clear of these hazards as you work with your commercial kitchen equipment.
+There are three basic things that can break down stainless steel and allow destructive corrosion to occur.
+When working with commercial kitchen equipment, be sure to steer clear of these hazards to help extend the life of your braising pan:

 Go with the grain

 Some stainless steel comes with visible polishing lines or “grain.”
 When visible lines are present, always scrub in a motion parallel to the lines.
 When the grain cannot be seen, it’s best to play it safe and use a soft cloth or plastic scouring pad.